 Common Shares to be issued by the Company as consideration under this option agreement will be subject to a minimum value of \$0.24 per Common Share with no maximum value.
-Upon execution of the second option, Brunswick Exploration will retain a ROFR on Midland's 15% ownership.
+Upon execution of the second option, Brunswick Exploration will retain a right of first refusal ("ROFR") on Midland's 15% ownership.